 Phil Salvador covers games and software I’ve never heard of and would probably never stumble upon on my own.
 As a bonus, they make it super fascinating to read about and leave me wanting to check out everything he covers for myself.
 Also, he’s got another one of those website designs that I would totally steal if I could get away with it.

-Rad Brazilian gal with a passion for old-school Sega.
-A pleasure to talk about games with, draws some awesome art, and she’s super cute to boot.
-You can catch some of her writing on Medium, and it comes highly recommended.
+Rad Brazilian gal with particular passions for old-school Sega and Sonic the Hedgehog.
+She’s a pleasure to talk about games with, she draws some awesome art (as seen in our Virtual Boy article), and she’s super cute to boot.
+You can catch some of her games-related writing on her Medium page, and it comes highly recommended if you’re looking for in-depth technical / design analysis.

 I don’t really get much into regularly-scheduled gaming live streams, truth be told.
-Vinny from Vinesauce is pretty much the only exception.
+Vinny from Vinesauce was my first / longest-running exception.
 Entertaining, super affable dude who would probably be rad as heck to hang out with.
 Regularly dedicates his Sundays to “shit shows” packed to the brim with bad games, so check those out if you need a regular fix of trash.

 - The sister that keeps my dumb ass on track and cheers this sad sack up on something like a daily basis.
 Hey, lady.